Vice-Chancellor and President

 |University Equity Committee||

-All students and staff have individual rights
+All students, staff and members of the QUT community have individual rights

 To respect and protect these rights, QUT will